binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     };

 So as you can see, a very simple solution.
 You could even consider combining the above two techniques.

+##### Testing

+&nbsp;

+Check out the "Testing for Captcha (OWASP-AT-008" in v3 of the OWASP Testing Guide for summary and description of the issue and testing examples.
+The Offensive Web Testing Framework (OWTF) also has a [plugin](https://github.com/owtf/owtf/wiki/Listing-Plugins) for it.

 ### Management of Application Secrets {#web-applications-countermeasures-management-of-application-secrets}